 Expandable up to four handsets.

-This phone has many excellent features for seniors who struggle with low vision and hearing loss at a moderate level.
+This is the best cell phone for seniors with dementia that has many excellent features for the one who struggle with low vision and hearing loss at a moderate level.
 It comes with easy-to-read big, bold printed color-coded buttons.
 It’s loud and has various safety features, including emergency calling and a backup battery.

 Too many buttons may confuse seniors.